lborgman/remember10min1h/README.md

 # Flashcards 4 Internet

-This is a web app for those of us that tries to learn from things we find on the Internet.
+This is a progressive web app (PWA) for those of us that tries to learn from things we find on the Internet.

 https://rem10m1h.web.app/